-On the 29th of December 1972, Eastern Airlines flight 401 was descending towards Miami after its flights from JFK airport in New York.
-The L1011 (N310EA) aircraft also know as 'The Tristar', was only 4 months old and was considered to be one of the most technologically advanced and modern aircrafts of its time.
+On the 29th of December 1972, Eastern Airlines flight 401 was descending towards Miami after its flight from JFK airport in New York.
+The L1011 (N310EA) aircraft also known as 'The Tristar', was only 4 months old and was considered to be one of the most technologically advanced and modern aircraft of its time.
 163 passengers and 13 crew members were on board.
-As the crew were preparing to land, first officer Albert Stockstill was instructed to lower the landing gear.
+As the crew was preparing to land, first officer Albert Stockstill was instructed to lower the landing gear.
 The crew noticed that not all of the wheel indicator lights had turned green.
 Captain Robert Loft believed at the time everything was fine and it was just a faulty bulb and the warning was nothing to be concerned about.
-The First Officer began to remove the light bulb while the Flight Engineer Donald Repo went below the flight deck to see with his own eyes if there was in fact an issue with the landing gear.
-While this was happening, they noticed that the autopilot featured had turned itself off which meant that the plane was now slowly descending towards the Florida Everglades.
-Soon after, traveling at 227 miles per hour, the plane crashed into the everglades which were likely infested with alligators.
+The First Officer began to remove the light bulb while Flight Engineer Donald Repo went below the flight deck to see with his own eyes if there was in fact an issue with the landing gear.
+While this was happening, they noticed that the autopilot feature had turned itself off which meant that the plane was now slowly descending towards the Florida Everglades.
+Soon after, travelling at 227 miles per hour, the plane crashed into the Everglades which were likely infested with alligators.
 Most passengers were killed on impact with some surviving and having to wait for rescue.
 The Flight Engineer and Captain initially survived, but later died in hospital.
 All up, 101 people died in the crash.
 It was found that the crew had failed to monitor the flight equipment properly while dealing with the 'light bulb' issue and not noticing that the autopilot feature had disengaged.
 In a cruel twist, it turned out that it was indeed a case of a faulty bulb and the landing gear had been fine.
 Even though most of the aircraft was damaged or destroyed, some parts were deemed to be salvageable and were refitted onto other L1011 aircraft.
 It is here that our story starts to get a little strange.

 Crew and passengers on certain Eastern Airlines flights began to have spooky sightings.
 There were at least 20 reported incidents all on L1011 aircraft that contained reused parts from flight 401.
-Many of these have been documented in the book he Ghost of Flight 401, by John G. Fuller published in 1976 - 4 years after the crash.
+Many of these have been documented in the book Ghost of Flight 401, by John G. Fuller published in 1976 - 4 years after the crash.
 A movie was also made out of this book, (see the bottom of the post) many documentaries and even an episode of Air Crash Investigations covers this story.

 It supposedly wasn't long after this incident that Eastern Airlines reportedly quietly removed any borrowed parts from flight 401 and the sightings stopped.
-It may also give you comfort to know that Loft's words of not allowing another crash on a L1011 aircraft with the airline came true, there were no reported crashes on an L1011 aircraft up until the day the airline closed.
+It may also give you comfort to know that Loft's words of not allowing another crash on an L1011 aircraft with the airline came true, there were no reported crashes on an L1011 aircraft up until the day the airline closed.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates